-In today’s digital era, many organizations still use paper-based systems and multiple spreadsheets to manage health and safety.
+In today’s digital era, many organisations still use paper-based systems and multiple spreadsheets to manage health and safety.
 From a business owner’s perspective, this sort of approach can breed a variety of problems that impact on the business’ level of compliance.
 Information recorded on paper can be inconsistent, mislaid or filed late; multiple systems mean it’s impossible to access a single and instant overview of compliance; and it can be challenging to complete and record audits and assessments across multiple branch sites.

 BENEFITS OF THE CLOUD